xnell90/Music-Genre-Classifier/data/README.md

 3. Free Music Archive (In Progress)

-For the python code that was used to extract the data, see the scripts folder As of now, all scripts relating to my personal music collection is all in the scripts folders.
+For the python code that was used to extract the data, see the scripts folder As of now, all scripts relating to my personal music collection are  in the scripts folders.